 - I don’t race to the bottom.
 I am not available to bid on projects that pay (literally) cents on the dollar to the lowest bidder.
 I set my fees based on the value my services provide to your agency, blog or publication, not just on the cost of my time.

 - I’m not interested in “dues-paying” opportunities.
 I’m highly experienced and have made a living from my writing for over 20 years.
+I’ve almost completed my corporate communications master’s degree.
 This website full of copy, editorial content and clips provide clear evidence of my skills and experience.
 If this site doesn’t convince you, please visit my corporate communications site where I provide enterprise-level services only to global institutions in the wealth and financial services industry.
-So, I am not looking to write “for exposure,” on spec, for a revenue share, as barter or on any other non-retainer or non-competitive hourly fee basis.
+You’re also invited to visit my B2B wealth news writer and brand storyteller site where I offer services to enterprise leaders help in building their reputation as financial sector thinkers.
+So, I am not looking to write “for exposure,” on spec, for a revenue share, as barter or on any other non-retainer or non-competitive project rate or hourly fee basis.

 - I select my volunteer opportunities based on my values and personal and business goals.
 I’ve loved volunteering but I now only volunteer to work for nonprofits through organizations that provide volunteer professionals to nonprofit organizations or through one of my college alma mater or graduate school organizations.
 I don’t accept direct requests to do such work.
 The same goes for political organizations, campaigns or causes.
 I reserve the right to decline those requests without explanation.